 Welcome to the online home of Amanda Kennell, PhD.
-I am a Clinical Assistant Professor of Japanese Studies in the Asian Studies Program of the University at Buffalo.
+I am a Clinical Assistant Professor of Japanese Studies in the Asian Studies Program of the University at Buffalo, where I research and teach about the literature, film, and other media of modern Japan.
 Previously, I was a Robert and Lisa Sainsbury Fellow at the Sainsbury Institute for the Study of Japanese Arts and Cultures in Norwich, England.
-I study the literature, film and other media of modern Japan.
+My work has appeared in The Journal of Popular Culture, Film Criticism, and the catalogue for Manga, an exhibit at the British Museum on which I consulted.
+In addition to written publications, I curate exhibits of others’ artistic creations for general audiences.
 Currently, I am writing a book on Japanese adaptations of Lewis Carroll’s Alice in Wonderland novels.
 You can see a limited version of my CV by clicking on the tab above.
-I have also uploaded information about a symposium I organized, Adaptation, or How Media Relate in Japan, which you can access through the tab above.
+Information about a symposium that I organized, Adaptation, or How Media Relate in Japan, is accessible through the tab above.

 News: I recently contributed a post on Mika Ninagawa’s Sakuran to the Directed by Women initiative.